Theoretical Foundations of Conformal Prediction: Aggregating conformal sets

 \begin{proof}[Proof of Theorem~\ref{thm:mv_aggregation}] We calculate

-where the first inequality is Markov's inequality, and the second inequality uses the marginal coverage property of each $\cC_k$. \end{proof}
+where the first inequality is due to Markov's inequality, and the second inequality uses the marginal coverage property of each $\cC_k$. \end{proof}

 This result provides basic reassurance that the majority vote procedure is reasonable, in that the coverage cannot degrade dramatically.
-Still, one would hope that aggregating sets that provide partially distinct information would lead to \emph{increased} coverage.
-We next outline a strategy that can accomplish this.
+However, we might expect that aggregating sets would actually lead to \emph{increased} coverage when the sets provide distinct information.
+We next outline an aggregation strategy that gives a more precise coverage guarantee.